elchicodepython/SARF/docs/common/events.md

 # Talks in events

-Register your talk using SARF this page.
+Create an issue in your talk using SARF in [this page](https://github.com/elchicodepython/SARF/issues).

 Please follow the following format to add a presentation in this page: